MyObservatory Overview

 🌀 Expected a few additional forecasting widgets.

-🌀 Preferred using a live location photo instead of an illustration.
+🌀 Preferred using real-time location photos instead of illustrations.

 User feedback